How to Build a Cybersecurity Incident Response Plan

 Step 3: Build Your Detection Capabilities

-• SIEM — Aggregates and correlates logs
+• SIEM (Security Information and Event Management) — Aggregates and correlates logs from across the environment

-• EDR — Detects endpoint threats
+• EDR (Endpoint Detection and Response) — Detects and alerts on endpoint-level threats

-• Network monitoring — Detects anomalies
+• Network monitoring — Detects anomalous network traffic and connections

-• User behaviour analytics
+• User behaviour analytics — Detects insider threats and compromised accounts

 Step 4: Document Response Playbooks